 - ADL speaks out against violence and hatred against African refugees, Israeli Arabs, Palestinians and others in Israel.

 - Expanding its human relations educational resources, ADL launches the Miller Early Childhood Initiative to address prejudicial attitudes among the very young.
 Through Curriculum Connections, ADL disseminates lesson plans for use by K-12 educators; Making Diversity Count marks ADL's foray into online education, with an anti-bias course advancing human relations.

 - ADL creates the Bearing Witness program to teach Catholic educators how to teach the lessons of the Holocaust, and about antisemitism and Israel.

 - ADL joins with the USC Shoah Foundation Institute for Visual History and Education and Yad Vashem to launch Echoes and Reflections, a comprehensive multimedia program for teaching about the Holocaust in U.S. schools.

 - Since its founding, ADL's A WORLD OF DIFFERENCE® Institute has exposed more than 56 million people across the globe to its key lessons for the diverse societies and communities in which they live, learn and work.

 Continuing the Mission Today

-Times change, and new challenges arise, but the refrain of the haters and bigots is by now familiar to the Anti-Defamation League.
-Its mission to stop the defamation of the Jewish people and secure justice for all people, irrespective of religion, color, national origin, ethnicity, gender and sexual orientation remains intact and relevant, even a century after its founding.
+Times change, and new challenges arise, but the refrain of the haters and bigots is by now familiar to ADL.
+Its mission - to stop the defamation of the Jewish people, and to secure justice and fair treatment to all - remains relevant, even a century after ADL's founding.